danielstocks/jQuery-Collapse/README.md

 ## Contributing

+1. Check out this repository
+2. In the project root run npm install to install the dev dependencies
-Did you find a bug?
+3. Did you find a bug?
 Do you want to introduce a feature?
 Here's what to do (in the following order)

-* Find a bug, or invent a feature.
 * Write a test case
 * Watch it fail (red light)
 * Fix bug / introduce feature